tjvananne/technical-field-guide/tactical/Python/tricky_installs/virtualenvironments_and_ipython.md

 then execute:

 	python -m pip install virtualenv

-then execute:

 	python -m pip install virtualenvwrapper-win

-then:

 	mkvirtualenv py2764

-Now, just like last time, go to wherever your WORKON_HOME path is pointing and make sure that the py2764 directory / environment was created.
+* Now, just like last time, go to wherever your WORKON_HOME path is pointing and make sure that the py2764 directory / environment was created.

-Now test our your `deactivate` and `workon py2764` commands to make sure those are both working.
+* Now test our your `deactivate` and `workon py2764` commands to make sure those are both working.

-Make sure you're able to switch back and forth between your primary and secondary versions in the same command prompt.
+* Make sure you're able to switch back and forth between your primary and secondary versions in the same command prompt.

-And now you're good to go!
+* And now you're good to go!
 Just make sure you have the correct one activated whenever you're doing work.

 *Note that calling `python -m ...` will refer to the correct version of python that corresponds to whichever virtualenv you have activated*

 *also note, it is advisable for some reason to use the `python -m pip install [package name here]` version of the pip install command when on windows.
 I'm not asking questions here, just doing it, because it works better and is cleaner.*

-## using IPython (jupyter) notebook inside virtualenv
+## 9) using IPython (jupyter) notebook inside virtualenv

 *Note that this guide assumes you already also have virtualenvwrapper or virtualenvwrapper-win set up (like we just did)*